althonos/althonos.github.io/_posts/2020/2020-02-17-forget-about-the-bus.md

 [there is a high chance it's **one**](https://zenodo.org/record/495360)... or, more often: they do not even know your project.

-[**If nobody worries about you being hit by a but, who worries about you cutting your wrists open?**](https://www.registerednursing.org/suicide-rates-profession/)
+[**If nobody worries about you being hit by a bus, who worries about you cutting your wrists open?**](https://www.registerednursing.org/suicide-rates-profession/)